paragonie/phpecc/README.md

 In the meantime, **DO NOT** submit bug bounty reports to us for this code.
 They will be closed as out of scope.
 File an Issue here instead!

+### This Library Implements Low-Level Elliptic Curve Cryptography

+If you just need Diffie-Hellman or ECDSA, you should install [EasyECC](https://github.com/paragonie/easy-ecc/) instead of working with this library directly.
+EasyECC was designed to use PHPECC in a secure-by-default manner.

 ### Information

 This library is a rewrite/update of Matyas Danter's ECC library.
 All credit goes to him.